-In this regard, although the impact of the COVID-19 situation will decrease after China and Thailand relax various control measures, the Company continues to focus on a flexible strategy and the readiness to adapt quickly (resilience) to meet the situation in all aspects quickly.
-The Board of Directors and the executives of Namyong Terminal Public Company Limited ("the Company") have continued to set up business strategies to be in line with the world's economic situation in the following years which may be improved, which enables the Company's business to cope with various situations and uncertainties and results in the continuous and sustainable growth, as well as, stable financial status.
+In this year, the Company continues to focus on a flexible strategy and the readiness to adapt quickly (resilience) to meet the situation in all aspects quickly.
+The Board of Directors and the executives of Namyong Terminal Public Company Limited and its subsidiaries ("the Company") have continued to set up business strategies to be in line with the world's economic situation in the following years which may be improved, which enables the Company's business to cope with various situations and uncertainties and results in the continuous and sustainable growth, as well as, stable financial status.

 In addition, the Company is aware of the importance of organizational planning for sustainability strategy.
 Since 2017, the year of the beginning of this work-planning, a Corporate Sustainability Management Committee, has been appointed to manage the organizational sustainability to be in accordance with the CG Code of the Office of Securities and Exchange Commission ("SEC") which aims Thai listed companies to expedite their organizational sustainability strategy.

-In 2022, the Board of Directors has approved the organizational sustainability policy and work plan for the years of 2022-2023 which are in accordance with the CG Code.
-The Board of Directors also recognizes its role as a governing body in creating the sustainable business value in three aspects and will further review the implementation of the CG Code to apply with the business at the appropriate level at least once a year.
+In 2023, the Board of Directors has approved the organizational sustainability policy and work plan for the years of 2023-2024 which are in accordance with the CG Code.
+The Board of Directors also recognizes its role as a governing body in creating the sustainable business value in three aspects and will further review the implementation of the CG Code to apply with the business at the appropriate level at least once a year and we also set the goal to improve SET ESG Rating from level "A" to be "AA" in 2024.

-With regard to the corporate governance sustainability aspect, the Board of Directors is always aware of the importance in improvement improving the work plan to be in line with the corporate governance principle.
-It is grateful that the Company has been ranked in 5 stars company, or equivalent to "Excellent" in the Corporate Governance Report of Thai Listed Companies of the Thai Institute of Directors Association (IOD).
-The Company has also received the Sustainable Stock award from the Stock Exchange of Thailand for 7 consecutive years and has been selected to receive the Sustainability Disclosure Acknowledgement Award from Thaipat Institute for 3 consecutive years.
+With regard to the corporate governance sustainability aspect, human rights. the Board of Directors is always aware of the importance in improving the work plan to be in line with the corporate governance principle.
+It is grateful that the Company has been ranked in 5 stars company, or equivalent to "Excellent" in the Corporate Governance Report of Thai Listed Companies of the Thai Institute of Directors Association (IOD) for 8 consecutive years and has been also selected to receive the Sustainability Disclosure Acknowledgement Award from Thaipat Institute for 4 consecutive years.